 Lisa Ann Robertson is currently revising a book manuscript entitled The Embodied Imagination.

-She has published in ERR, La Questione Romantica, and Prose Studies, among others.
+She has published in ERR, La Questione Romantica, Prose Studies, and Romantic Circles

 British Romanticism, eighteenth- and nineteenth-century British literature and culture,